dox4/dox4.github.io/README.md

 More information about me is shown on [my About page](https://studyvm.com/about/).

-All writings is licensed by [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
+All writings are licensed by [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/deed.en).